Professor Lucy Morgan – Chair Board Member since September 2019

 Professor Christine Jenkins AM Board Member since September 2012

 Professor Christine Jenkins AM has a strong commitment to respiratory practice and clinical research, particularly in the management of asthma and Chronic Obstructive Pulmonary Disease (COPD).
-She is the Professor of Respiratory Medicine at the University of New South Wales Sydney, Clinical Professor at the University of Sydney, and a Thoracic Physician at Concord Hospital.
-She also heads the Respiratory Group at The George Institute for Global Health, Sydney, Australia.
-Professor Jenkins has played major roles in advocacy and leadership for lung health in Australia, has over 200 publications including three books, and has contributed to respiratory guidelines in Australia and internationally.
+She is the Professor of Respiratory Medicine at the University of New South Wales Sydney and heads the Respiratory Group at The George Institute for Global Health, Sydney, Australia.
+She is also Clinical Professor at Concord Clinical School, the University of Sydney.
+Professor Jenkins has played major roles in advocacy and leadership for lung health in Australia, has over 250 publications including three books, and has contributed to respiratory guidelines in Australia and internationally.
 She has made significant contributions to the community sector through senior leadership positions for government, health professional and not-for-profit organisations.
-She was awarded Member, Order of Australia in 2002 for Services to Respiratory Medicine, and was President of the Thoracic Society of Australia and New Zealand from 2007-2009.
+She was awarded Member, Order of Australia in 2002 for Services to Respiratory Medicine, was President of the Thoracic Society of Australia and New Zealand from 2007-2009, and Chair of Lung Foundation Australia from 2016 – 2021.

 Professor Martin Phillips Board Member since September 2012